keplerlab/enhant/docs/source/chrome_extension_usage/power_mode.rst

 Power Mode
 ================

 This mode of the extension gives additional functionalities to power users when used in conjunction with the companion transcription service.
-For installation of the transcription service, please refer to the installation guide <refer to the Docker compose installation guide>.
+For installation of the transcription service, please refer to :ref:`installing_transcription_service_and_cli`.

 Once the transcription service is installed and run, one can click the settings icon in the extension toolbar, check ‘Enable Power Mode’ and hit ‘Apply’ to activate the Power mode.